buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 ALCHEMY_API_URL=YOUR_ALCHEMY_API_URL
 ```

 *Note: On Replit?
 You'll need to use [this](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables).
 Basically, .env files don’t work on Replit.
-Once you add you variables one-by-one w/ the same names.
+Once you add your variables one-by-one w/ the same names.
 When you’re done you’ll need to start Replit by stopping/running the repo so it picks up the new env variables!*

 thirdweb needs all this stuff to deploy contracts on your behalf.
 Nothing is stored on their end, everything stays locally on your `.env` file. **Don't commit your `.env` file to Github.
 You will get robbed.
 Be careful.**